-Patrick Saint-Denis (aka fullSD) is a composer and transdisciplinary artist based in Montreal.
+Patrick Saint-Denis is a composer and intermedia artist based in Montreal.
 He focuses on musical robotics, digital lutherie and interactive design.
-Somewhere between concert, audiovisual, robotic art and physical theater, his work are regularly presented both in Montreal and abroad.
+Somewhere between concert, audiovisual, robotic art and physical theatre, his work are regularly presented both in Montreal and abroad.
 He has been awarded several prizes, including the Foundation for Emerging Technologies and Arts (FETA) Prize in 2017 and the Canada Council for the Arts (Prix Jules-Léger) in 2004.
 He his currently lecturer at the University of Montreal.

 Statement (short version)

 I am interested in interactive design in its ability to project on music a set of symbols that enrich listening.
 My work is essentially multidisciplinary while being rooted in music.
 My work is also marked by a connection between the living and the non-living, between flesh and metal bodies.
 I am interested in anthropomorphism and affective relation to objects, especially technological objects.

 Biography (long version)